 “Candidates can be and often are interested in salary and benefits while also caring about doing a good job with the work itself,” says Derfler-Rozin.
 “Thinking about extrinsic factors shouldn’t devalue a candidate’s intrinsic motivation – both motivations can be high.
 Research shows quite robustly that being high on extrinsic motivation can strengthen the positive effect of intrinsic motivation.”

 But even after a candidate has been hired, a zero-sum mindset can still appear in certain aspects of organizational culture, like creativity, Derfler-Rozin says.
 There is some evidence that creative people also tend to display rule-breaking tendencies.
 Alternatively, those who tend to abide by rules more frequently and care about ethics, typically show less creativity.

 Her research shows that’s another either/or example that can be combated through purposeful and mindful actions and that can enhance organizational outcomes.
 One place to start, Derfler-Rozin says, is by hiring managers that not only are ethical but also actively signal and practice good moral behavior.
 These leaders can help employees who care about ethics to maintain an ethical environment while still showing creativity, she says.

 “Ethical leadership is always important for organizations, but this is an added value that allows for creative thinkers who care about ethics to thrive,” says Derfler-Rozin.
 “Having someone to uphold ethical standards relieves this burden from employees so that they can feel comfortable and express their creativity.”

-Webinar: Rellie Derfler-Rozin will share more about her research findings and other insights in “The Pitfalls of a Zero-Sum Mindset,” on May 18, 2021.
+Watch: Rellie Derfler-Rozin shares more about her research findings and other insights in “The Pitfalls of a Zero-Sum Mindset.”

 GET SMITH BRAIN TRUST DELIVERED